Esri/hub.js/docs/src/guides/architecture-patterns.md

 ### Working with Modern Web Frameworks

 All modern web frameworks (React, Angular, Vue, Ember etc) leverage some form of change tracking to determine when to re-render the UI.
 Typically this is done via object equality (aka `===`) or ES6 proxy objects, both of which are very efficient, but add complexity when working with Class instances.
 To keep things simple for all frameworks, Hub.js has enforced separation between the Manager classes and the entity objects.
-All Manager functions which apply changes to the backing data store, will return a new, updated instance of the entity object.
+All Manager functions which apply changes to the backing data store, will return a newobject representing the updated entity.

 In the example above, the `.update(..)` method of the `HubProjectManager` class instance returns a new `IHubProject` entity object.
 This new object should then be assigned into the application's state management system.